Psychosis: Neurobiology

 The connection between dopamine and psychosis is generally believed to be complex.
-While dopamine receptor D2 suppresses adenylate cyclase activity, the D1 receptor increases it.
-If D2-blocking drugs are administered, the blocked dopamine spills over to the D1 receptors.
+While dopamine receptor D_{2} suppresses adenylate cyclase activity, the D_{1} receptor increases it.
+If D_{2}-blocking drugs are administered, the blocked dopamine spills over to the D_{1} receptors.
 The increased adenylate cyclase activity affects genetic expression in the nerve cell, which takes time.
 Hence antipsychotic drugs take a week or two to reduce the symptoms of psychosis.
-Moreover, newer and equally effective antipsychotic drugs actually block slightly less dopamine in the brain than older drugs whilst also blocking 5-HT2A receptors, suggesting the 'dopamine hypothesis' may be oversimplified.
+Moreover, newer and equally effective antipsychotic drugs actually block slightly less dopamine in the brain than older drugs whilst also blocking 5-HT_{2A} receptors, suggesting the 'dopamine hypothesis' may be oversimplified.
 Soyka and colleagues found no evidence of dopaminergic dysfunction in people with alcohol-induced psychosis and Zoldan et al. reported moderately successful use of ondansetron, a 5-HT_{3} receptor antagonist, in the treatment of levodopa psychosis in Parkinson's disease patients.

 A review found an association between a first-episode of psychosis and prediabetes.

 Prolonged or high dose use of psychostimulants can alter normal functioning, making it similar to the manic phase of bipolar disorder.
 NMDA antagonists replicate some of the so-called "negative" symptoms like thought disorder in subanesthetic doses (doses insufficient to induce anesthesia), and catatonia in high doses.
 Psychostimulants, especially in one already prone to psychotic thinking, can cause some "positive" symptoms, such as delusional beliefs, particularly those persecutory in nature.